What is tikanga, kawa, noa, tapu, wairua, mauri, taukumekume and what actually happens intangiably when people interact from a Māori worldveiw?

 Module 7: Image Styling Module 8: Photoshoots

-These modules are also perfect for corporates, ladies evenings, high school life skills classes and anywhere that personal presentation is paramount.
-Please contact me directly for further information firstname.lastname@example.org
+Self-Esteem For Life modules are also complimentary for corporate events, ladies’ evenings, high school life skills classes, and anywhere personal presentation is paramount.
+Please contact me directly for further information email@example.com

 Kia ora Bianca

-It gives me great pleasure to be able to provide feedback on behalf of the clients that attended the ‘Self-Esteem’ workshop that you delivered at our Panmure Campus, East Auckland on Tuesday 7 December, 2014.
+It gives me great pleasure to provide feedback on behalf of the clients who attended the ‘Self-Esteem’ workshop you delivered at our Panmure Campus, East Auckland, on Tuesday, 7 December 2014.
 Our Solomon Group clients were a mix of Young Parent Payment (YPP) and Youth Payment (YP).
 A rich and thorough programme was evident and thoroughly enjoyed by the very fortunate females on the day.

 Herewith is some feedback from our clients that was fed back orally throughout the day and afterwards:

-“This is a great opportunity, is this for real?
-I cannot believe it I feel spoilt, this will help me big time I have learnt some skills that will support me in the future This is special and it makes me feel confident.
-I feel like a lady and have grown within a day The tips and skills will help my whanau” Bianca, I was working not far away from the room that you facilitated in that day and could see that the clients looked really comfortable, at home and certainly looked and felt ever so special.
+“This is a great opportunity.
+Is this for real?
+I cannot believe it.
+I feel spoilt.
+This will help me big time.
+I have learned some skills that will support me in the future.
+This is special, making me feel confident.
+I feel like a lady and have grown within a day.
+The tips and skills will help my whanau” Bianca, I was working not far away from the room you facilitated that day and could see that the clients looked really comfortable, at home and certainly looked and felt ever so special.
 I personally think that your ‘Self Esteem’ workshop is a stunning and meaningful way to support our young people in so many rich ways.

-Visually, physically, mentally, and spiritually the very tools that you have imparted to our young leaders has been very uplifting for them.
-I was very disappointed from our side that we had a big majority of the list withdrew at the 12th hour.
-I was motivated to ensure that I have 100% attendance.
-For obvious reasons this was for the betterment of our attendees and to not disappoint the hard work that goes in behind and in front by yourself and support facilitator.
+Visually, physically, mentally, and spiritually the very tools you have imparted to our young leaders have been very uplifting for them.
+I was very disappointed on our side that we had a big majority of the list withdraw at the 12th hour, and I was motivated to ensure that I had 100% attendance.
+For obvious reasons, this was for our attendees’ betterment and not to disappoint the hard work that goes in behind and in front by you and the support facilitator.
 I believe that your workshop would benefit other contracts that Solomon Group run.

-For example we have been offering and continue to offer a programme called Whanau Ara Mua to currently 150 full time students.
-The kaupapa of this programme is to support and develop parents and caregivers.
-It is a Level 2 Certificate in Family Learning and Child Development (120 credits).
-The Values incorporated into Whānau Ara Mua include Whakapapa (establishing and recognising identify), Whānaungatanga (acknowledging the whole person and the importance of family relationships), Manaakitanga (expressing hospitality, respect and care for others) and Ako (learning in the whānau that acknowledges mutual obligations).
+For example, we have been offering and continue to provide a Whanau Ara Mua programme to currently 150 full-time students.
+The kaupapa of this programme is to support and develop parents and caregivers, and it is a Level 2 Certificate in Family Learning and Child Development (120 credits).
+The Values incorporated into Whānau Ara Mua include Whakapapa (establishing and recognising identity), Whānaungatanga (acknowledging the whole person and the importance of family relationships), Manaakitanga (expressing hospitality, respect and care for others) and Ako (learning in the whānau that acknowledges mutual obligations).